zishengz/gocia/README.md

-# gagos
+# GAIA
- Genetic algorithm global optimizer for surfaces
+ Genetic Algorithm for Interfaces and Adsorption